noahehall/theBookOfNoah/0current/aws/0analytics.md

   - billing alerts
     - have to enable it in IAM

-- cloudwatch events: i.e. Amazon EventBridge
+- cloudwatch events: precursor to Amazon EventBridge
   - continuously monitor events patterns
   - trigger remediation actions via lambda fns